WHAT IS THE

 Finding Meaning in Apparent Chaos

 A sudden death, an unexplainable illness, an extraordinary spell of "bad-luck", sudden financial ruin, your partner commits adultery and your marriage is destroyed -- all these things lead us to question the meaning of life.
 Are we governed by fate?
-Is there a God in control of human affairs?
+Is there an Elohim (God) in control of human affairs?
 Or is life simply a matter of chance?
 Can we find meaning in life?

 Whatever you may believe, you will probably acknowledge that life is complicated and that simple answers are sometimes unacceptable.
-How, for example, does one equate a rape or a murder with a loving God who is supposed to be in control?
+How, for example, does one equate a rape or a murder with a loving Elohim (God) who is supposed to be in control?
 How does one explain the genius of a Mozart, a Rembrandt, or an Einstein purely on the basis of natural physical and chemical forces?
-It is my sincere hope that this pamphlet will open up some new ideas for you and inspire you to reconsider life's purpose.
+It is my sincere hope that this short message will open up some new ideas for you and inspire you to reconsider life's purpose.

 The Origin of Man and the Universe